-The MSA labels provide a consumer assurance of eating quality at three levels, MSA 3, 4 and 5 in conjunction with cooking method.
+The MSA labels provide a consumer assurance of eating quality at three levels, MSA 3-star (good everyday), MSA 4-star (better than everyday) and MSA 5-star (premium) in conjunction with cooking method.

 This is all the consumer needs to know to purchase and prepare beef with confidence.